Santorini: Post-Minoan volcanism

 Post-Minoan eruptive activity is concentrated on the Kameni islands, in the centre of the lagoon.
 They have been formed since the Minoan eruption, and the first of them broke the surface of the sea in 197 BC.
 Nine subaerial eruptions are recorded in the historical record since that time, with the most recent ending in 1950.

 In 1707, an undersea volcano breached the sea surface, forming the current centre of activity at Nea Kameni in the centre of the lagoon, and eruptions centred on it continue – the twentieth century saw three such, the last in 1950.
 Santorini was also struck by a devastating earthquake in 1956.
 Although the volcano is dormant at the present time, at the current active crater (there are several former craters on Nea Kameni), steam and carbon dioxide are emitted.

 Small tremors and reports of strange gaseous odours over the course of 2011 and 2012 prompted satellite radar technological analyses and these revealed the source of the symptoms; the magma chamber under the volcano was swollen by a rush of molten rock by 10 to 20 million cubic metres between January 2011 and April 2012, which also caused parts of the island's surface to rise out of the water by a reported 8 to 14 centimetres.
 Scientists say that the injection of molten rock was equivalent to 20 years' worth of regular activity.

 At the beginning of February 2025, there were hundreds of minor earthquakes up to magnitude 5 near Santorini, mostly in an area around the tiny islet of Anydros, north-east of Santorini.
 About 9,000 people left the island out of a population of 15,500 in the face of seismic activity that could last weeks.
 The tremors were attributed to tectonic plate movements rather than volcanic activity.

 Climate

 According to the National Observatory of Athens Santorini has a hot semi-arid climate (Köppen climate classification: BSh) with Mediterranean (Csa) characteristics, such as the dry summers and the relatively wetter winters.
 It has an average annual precipitation of around 270 mm and an average annual temperature of around 19 C.

+Climate data for Santorini 183 m a.s.l.